 With so many choices, it can be difficult to pick a combination of size, shape, filling and texture!
 During your consultation with breast augmentation and revision specialist Dr. Elliot Hirsch, he and his expert staff will help guide you through the maze of choices to a happy, successful result!

 Right now, winter procedures are (literally) in season.
-Because the sun isn’t strong, this is a great time for facial rejuvenation procedures that can have some recovery time and that require minimal sun exposure.
+Because the sun isn’t very strong, this is a great time for facial rejuvenation procedures that can have some recovery time and that require minimal sun exposure.
 Patients are opting towards nonsurgical facial rejuvenation procedures like PRP (or the vampire facial), microneedling, peels, and laser treatments.
 There are multiple options for laser resurfacing and peels, most with minimal down time.
 Three to six treatments are standard for these procedures before patients see significant results, so winter is a great time to start.

 Laser hair removal also takes a few sessions to see results, and sun exposure is not suggested during treatments.
 Kybella for neck rejuvenation is also a popular winter treatment since patients can hide the minimal swelling with scarves.